woodstr/Research-Project-Data-Matrix-Code/README.md

 #### Prerequisites for Later Methods :on:
 Later methods require the following fixes:
 - Fix pipeline to use YOLO cropped images
 - Fix blending method used in data synthesis to use multiplication method.
-Different values of blackness for the DMC can be used to have the blended image have a darker or more faded DMC.
+Different values of blackness for the DMC can be used to have the blended image have a darker or more faded DMC
+  - Ensure there are no ultra faded DMCs this time, as they do not represent real-world data

 #### U-Net :on:
 Instead of using ResNet, use U-Net to predict DMC pixels apart from background pixels: